zogar1993/jsonkraken/README.md

 ## Parsing from String to JsonValue (Deserialization)

 We use *JsonKraken.deserialize(data)* for String to JsonValue conversion.
-In case of not being able to parse a symbol, an Exception will be thrown.
+In case of not being able to parse a symbol, a DeserializationException will be thrown.

 ## Parsing from Object to String (Serialization)